Aaron Slick from Punkin Crick

 Aaron Slick from Punkin Crick (also known as Marshmallow Moon in the U.K. and the Philippines and Härkiä, heiniä ja hakkailua in Finland) is a 1952 Paramount Pictures hillbilly musical film directed by Claude Binyon and produced by William Perlberg and George Seaton.
 It is based on a popular 1919 play by Walter Benjamin Hare which was one of the most produced plays in the history of American theater with 40,000 performances, as of 1952, mainly by amateur groups.
 The film's cinematographer was Charles Lang and its costumes were designed by Edith Head.

 Plot

 A dreamy farm widow is obsessed with moving to the city.
 She is courted by her shy bumpkin neighbor Aaron Slick.
 She is nearly tricked out of her oil-rich land by crooks.

 Cast

 The film stars Alan Young, Dinah Shore and Robert Merrill.
 It was Young's first starring role after three supporting roles in the 1940s.
 Shore had not acted on screen since 1944's Belle of the Yukon, and Aaron Slick from Punkin Crick would be her last major film role.
-The film also marked opera star Merrill's screen debut.
+The film was opera star Merrill's screen debut.